dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
+## January 25, 2021
+* Bool data types in for contact custom fields should pass a querystring parameter

 ## January 22, 2021
 * Swap label and placeholder on web form designer
 * Closing web form designer side bar should hide trash